 Bauxite has since become an indispensable mineral commodity.
 After mining, it is crushed, ground, mixed with caustic soda, and heated in pressurized vats to convert the basic aluminum oxides to alumina.
 Then, using the original Hall-Héroult Process, the alumina is dissolved in molten, synthetic cryolite and electrolytically reduced to metallic aluminum.

 Ore Reserves and Eye Appeal

-Today, 300 million tonnes of bauxite are mined worldwide each year to yield 60 million tonnes of aluminum, made into everything from aircraft components and electrical-transmission lines to beverage cans and kitchen foil.
+Today, 300 million tonnes of bauxite are mined worldwide each year to yield 60 million tonnes of aluminum, made into everything from aircraft components and electrical transmission lines to beverage cans and kitchen foil.
 Fortunately, bauxite is so abundant that the world’s ore reserves will last at the current mining rate for several centuries.
 Bauxite is currently valued at $40 per tonne, alumina at $400 per tonne, and metallic aluminum at $1,710 per tonne.

 While bauxite does not attract much collector interest, its unusual pisolitic structure and coloration are nevertheless interesting.
 The better specimens are polished to show off their dense, pisolitic patterns of dark, reddish-brown concretions against a lighter matrix.
-Polished bauxite specimens are sometimes available at gem and mineral shows and on internet sites.
+Polished bauxite specimens are sometimes available at gem and mineral shows and online.
 While they will not be the most eye-catching specimens in a collection, they represent one of the greatest of all metal ores.

 This story about what is bauxite previously appeared in Rock & Gem magazine.
 Click here to subscribe!
 Story by Steve Voynick.